Jimmy Gobble

-Billy James Gobble (born July 19, 1981) is a former Major League Baseball pitcher who last played in the Colorado Rockies organization.
+Billy James Gobble (born July 19, 1981) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Kansas City Royals and Chicago White Sox.

 High school career

 Gobble attended John S. Battle High School in Bristol, Virginia and started four years on the varsity team.
-He led the team to three state tournament appearances and compiled a 32-8 record and 512 strikeouts.
+He led the team to three state tournament appearances and compiled a 32–8 record and 512 strikeouts.

-As a senior, he was 10-1 with a 0.49 ERA, striking out 151 and allowing just 23 hits in 71 innings of work.
+As a senior, Gobble was 10–1 with a 0.49 earned run average (ERA), striking out 151 and allowing just 23 hits in 71 innings of work.
 His only loss came at the hands of Sullivan East High School, which is located in nearby Bluff City, Tennessee.
 He was also a strong hitter, compiling a .493 batting average with nine home runs, 30 RBI and 24 walks.

-He signed a baseball scholarship with the University of Kentucky before being drafted by the Royals with the 43rd pick in the 1999 Major League Baseball draft.
-Gobble was the fourth Royal chosen, following Kyle Snyder, Mike MacDougal, and Jay Gehrke.
+Gobble signed a baseball scholarship with the University of Kentucky before being drafted by the Royals with the 43rd pick in the 1999 Major League Baseball draft.
+He was the fourth Royal chosen, following Kyle Snyder, Mike MacDougal, and Jay Gehrke.